kofi1995/laravel-sagepay/README.md

 Another way to use it is to return the encryption code as JSON, this way you can build a RestFul application based on the package.
 I personally used it to create a RestFul Application using AngularJS.

-For more advanced usage, please visit [tolzhabayev's](https://github.com/tolzhabayev/sagepayForm-php) GitHub page as he is the original developer of the library.
+For more advanced usage, please visit <a href="https://github.com/tolzhabayev/sagepayForm-php" target="_blank">tolzhabayev's</a> GitHub page as he is the original developer of the library.
 You can also contact me [HERE](mailto:kofi@kofikwarteng.com).

 Thanks and happy coding.